sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   ![New Interaction](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/new-interaction.png "New Interaction in the Interaction Canvas") *New Interaction in the Interaction Canvas*

-3. Create a new Trigger by clicking on **Select a Trigger&hellip;** button, click the **Create Trigger** and click **Next**.
+3. Create a new Trigger by clicking on the **Select a Trigger&hellip;** button, click the **Create Trigger** panel and click **Next**.

   ![Create Trigger](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/add-interaction-trigger.png "Adding a Trigger in the Interaction Canvas") *Adding a Trigger in the Interaction Canvas*

 4. Create a name for the Trigger in the **Add Name** field.

-5. Click **Choose Data Extension** and select the Data Extension you created earlier.
+5. Click the **Choose Data Extension** button and select the Data Extension you created earlier.

 6. Give the Trigger a name in the **Add Name** field.

 7. Select the Attribute Group from the Atrributes list and drag the 'Updated' Atrribute to the Expression Editor.
-Change the value to **Is False**.
+Change the expression value to **Is False**.

   ![Configuring an Interaction Trigger](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/configuring-interaction-trigger.png "Configuring an Interaction Trigger in the Interaction Canvas") *Configuring an Interaction Trigger in the Interaction Canvas*